-In this example below, I have spaces and I have commas that separate the data into this cell, so I will need to choose the delimited section.
-In excel, I can choose multiple settings to specify to edit.
-To do this, you simply need to check off the boxes.
-As a note, excel will actually give you a preview of what this change will do if you go ahead with it.
+In this example below, I have spaces, and I have commas that separate the data into this cell, so I will need to choose the delimited section.
+In Excel, I can select multiple settings to specify to edit.
+To do this, you merely need to check off the boxes.
+As a note, Excel will give you a preview of what this change will do if you go ahead with it.
 You can also choose the fixed width section if everything is broken out by spaces in the column you want to break out.
-In this example below though, I needed in step 1 to choose delimited to specifically call out the comma and the space from cell A3 and down.
+In this example below though, I needed in step 1 to choose delimited to explicitly call out the comma and space from cell A3 and down.

 Choose the destination for the New Columns

-Once all the steps have been added, you can then click on the finish button and the data will then present itself.
-Once this is the case, you can cut the original column just so you don’t have the repeat values.
+Once all the steps have been added, you can then click on the finish button, and the data will then present itself.
+Once this is the case, you can cut the original column so that you don’t have the repeat values.

-Text to Columns is a great feature in excel that will save you a lot of time and effort if you need to separate out the data.
+Text to Columns is an excellent feature in excel that will save you a lot of time and effort if you need to separate out the data.
 If you are doing this process manually, you are wasting valuable time.
-Another neat feature in this tool is that you can specify “other” when you choose what the separation should be.
+Another neat feature of this tool is that you can specify “other” when you choose what the separation should be.
 If you have something else like an asterisk or a pipe that splits the name, you can specify that in this tool with the other section.
-You can also use this tool if you have a long date that needs to be broken down easier.
-Here are the steps on how to break out a date with text to columns.
-It’s basically the same steps as above with selecting the data you want and choosing the type of date that the numbers need to be broken out into.
+You can also use this tool if you have an extended date that needs to be broken down easier.
+Here are the steps on how to break out a time with text to columns.
+It’s the same steps as above with selecting the data you want and choosing the type of date that the numbers need to be broken out into.
 You should also consider doing these steps more than once if the data comes back slightly different than what you want.
 An example of this could be if you have someone that has a longer name than just a first and last name.
-The text to column feature will break all of this out into it’s own column, so it is always best to spot check this and make any changes that you need to afterwards.
+The text to column feature will break all of this out into its own column, so it is always best to spot check this and make any changes that you need to afterward.

 If you are looking for a good Excel plugin that goes with this tutorial, you can check out Kutools.